Skip to main content

 Vintage newspaper ad from February 1964 featuring the exterior of the two-story La Mouette model in Sunset West by Sunset Homes.
 The illustration shows a mid-century suburban home with clean lines, a front-facing garage, and prominent windows, reflecting the era’s architectural style.

-February 1964 ad for the La Mouette model in Sunset West by Sunset Homes.
+February 1964 newspaper clipping of the La Mouette model by Sunset Homes.
 This two-story design was part of Sunset’s early offerings in Livermore, showcasing modern suburban style with spacious living and a bold exterior aesthetic.

 Vintage newspaper ad from September 1964 featuring the La Continental model by Sunset Homes.
 The ad showcases a stylish mid-century home design with European-inspired branding, promoting modern suburban living in Livermore.

-From a September 1964 Oakland Tribune ad—the La Continental—always on time, always in style.
+September 1964 Oakland Tribune newspaper clipping—the La Continental—always on time, always in style.

 Illustration from a May 1964 Oakland Tribune ad showcasing Sunset Homes’ famous built-in backyard barbecue.
 The design features a brick structure with a chimney and countertop space, highlighting mid-century outdoor living amenities.

-From a May 1964 Oakland Tribune ad—the famous Sunset built-in barbecue in the family room of the Le Colibri model.
+May 1964 Oakland Tribune newspaper clipping—the famous Sunset built-in barbecue in the family room of the Le Colibri model.

 Floor plan of the La Sirène model home from a July 1964 Oakland Tribune ad.
 The layout shows a mid-century single-story design with clearly labeled rooms, including multiple bedrooms, bathrooms, living spaces, and integrated garage.

-From a July 1964 Oakland Tribune ad—floor plan of La Sirène with a practical innovation: garage doors on both sides of the garage.
+July 1964 Oakland Tribune newspaper clipping—floor plan of La Sirène with a practical innovation: garage doors on both sides of the garage.

 • 1964: $16,700 – $22,350